 - Customizable key control or access control parameters.

-- Possibility of tracking who comes and goes into your property.
+- Possibility of tracking who enters or exits your property.

 - Major ease of use.